News

 Students need places to park their bikes that are secure, visible, and accessible.

-High Volume Racks Near Key Buildings: Install bike racks close to lecture halls, libraries, dorms and cafeterias.
+High-capacity racks near key buildings: Install bike racks close to lecture halls, libraries, dorms and cafeterias.

-Sheltered Parking: Use weather-protected bike shelters so bikes don’t get damaged by rain or snow.
+Sheltered parking: Use weather-protected bike shelters so bikes don’t get damaged by rain or snow.

 Integrate Bike Repair Stations